How much of your heating budget is going straight up the flue? It might be more than you think!

-Annual Fuel Efficiency Utilization Rating
+Annual Fuel Utilization Efficiency Rating

-Regardless of the fuel source, every furnace manufactured is evaluated and assigned an annual fuel efficiency utilization rating, also known as an AFEU rating.
-An independent organization within the HVAC industry determines this rating by calculating how much of the available fuel is actually used to heat your home versus how much is lost through venting.
-For example, a furnace with an AFEU of 90 percent will produce 90 BTUs of heat for every 100 BTUs of fuel input.
-The rating takes into consideration the normal cycling of the unit as well as energy losses that may occur as a result of load changes.
-In actual use, the AFEU can also be affected by adjustments that the homeowner makes to the unit and weather changes.
+Every furnace manufactured is evaluated and assigned an annual fuel utilization efficiency(AFUE) rating regardless of the fuel source.
+An independent organization within the HVAC industry determines this rating.
+They accomplish this by calculating how much of the available fuel goes directly towards fueling your furnace.
+That means they also measure how much heat dissipates through venting.
+The rating for furnace efficiency considers the average cycling of the unit and the energy losses that may occur as a result of load changes.
+The AFUE can also be affected by adjustments the homeowner makes to the system and how weather affects operation.

-A simpler explanation is to think of the AFEU in terms of money.
-For example, if you have a furnace that is 95 percent efficient, 95 cents out of every heating dollar is actually used to heat your home.
-The remainder is vented out through your flue.
-If your furnace is only 85 percent efficient, then you are losing 15 cents out of every heating dollar to venting.
+Think of the AFUE in terms of money.
+Suppose you have a furnace that is 95 percent efficient.
+That means that your furnace uses 95 cents out of every heating dollar to heat your home.
+The remainder of the heat produced by the system vents out through your flue.
+If your furnace is only 75 percent efficient, you lose 25 cents out of every heating dollar to venting.

-Department of Energy AFEU Standards
+Department of Energy AFUE Standards for Furnace Efficiency

-Furnaces manufactured before 1992 may have an efficiency rating as low as 70 percent.
+However, furnaces manufactured before 1992 may have an efficiency rating as low as 70 percent.

-Choosing an Energy Efficient Furnace
+Choosing an Energy-Efficient Furnace

 - Choosing a unit with an electric ignition can improve efficiency by as much as 6 percent by eliminating the need for a continuously burning pilot light.